 Carthage was a city in North Africa originally founded as a trading post by the Phoenicians.
-Since historians have tended to label the conflicts by the Roman name, we know them as the Punic Wars.
-Punica was a Latin word for Phoenician.
+Since historians have tended to label the conflicts by its Roman name, we know them as the Punic Wars.
+Punica was a Latin word for Phoenician land.

-Meanwhile, the Romans had completed their conquest of the Italian peninsula by 263BCE.
+Meanwhile, the Romans had conquered the Italian peninsula by 263BCE.
 Because Rome’s economy depended on the plunder of their army, the Roman Senate had to keep the army busy.
 Otherwise, an idle army might have turned against the Senate.
 So the Senate turned their sights on Carthage.

 Rome and Carthage fought the first Punic War over Sicily, a Mediterranean island off the coast of the Italian peninsula.
 Carthage controlled Sicily in 264BCE, so the Romans found an excuse to declare war.
 Carthage had imprisoned a small group of Roman fortune seekers, so the Romans went to war in retaliation for their capture.

 Rome had a powerful army, but their new foe was overseas, where they had little experience.
 They lacked the naval skill to sink ships, so they found a way to fight a land war at sea.
-Roman sailors used pulleys to lower the bridge to face an enemy ship.
+Roman sailors used pulleys to lower a bridge to face an enemy ship.
 The Roman ship would ram into an enemy vessel.
-The spike attached the two ships and allowed soldiers to cross over and attack in hand-to-hand combat—where Rome was more experienced than Carthage.
+A spike attached to the bridge connected the two ships and allowed soldiers to cross over and attack in hand-to-hand combat—where Rome was more experienced than Carthage.